Key Quote

 VICTORIAN MORAL BURDEN

-Victorian gentlemen were expected to be paragons of self-discipline — controlling appetites, managing emotions, and presenting a spotless public image.
-Jekyll's euphoria at becoming Hyde suggests that this moral performance was experienced as oppressive (unjustly harsh and authoritarian).
+Victorian gentlemen were expected to be paragons of self-disciplineself-discipline — The ability to control one's feelings and actions through willpower — controlling appetites, managing emotions, and presenting a spotless public image.
+Jekyll's euphoria at becoming Hyde suggests that this moral performance was experienced as oppressiveoppressive — Unjustly harsh, authoritarian, or burdensome.
 Stevenson sympathises with the desire for release while showing its catastrophic consequences.

 SUBSTANCE USE & ESCAPE

-The transformation scene mirrors accounts of intoxication — the initial euphoria, the sense of freedom, the gradual loss of control.
+The transformation scene mirrors accounts of intoxicationintoxication — The state of being under the influence of a substance that alters perception — the initial euphoria, the sense of freedom, the gradual loss of control.
 Victorian London had widespread opium use, particularly in professional circles.
 Stevenson himself wrote the first draft in a cocaine-fuelled three-day writing binge, adding biographical resonance to the theme of chemical transformation.

 Key Words